wjmckibbin/gcubed-2R/user_data/2R/README.md

 2 Region / 2 sector symmetric model of the USA and the Rest of the World.
 The model is symmetric in the sense that the rest of the world has been altered to match the USA.

+## Model stability

+Only the linear version of the model is stable.
+The log version of the model has 4 explosive roots (outside the unit circle).

 ## Variable types

 end = normal endogenous